Anti-Social Behaviour

 This chart shows the number of recorded anti-social behaviour incidents in Buckinghamshire.
 Anti-social behaviour includes a range of nuisance and criminal behaviours which cause distress to other individuals or communities, or impact the wider environment.

-The table shows that Buckinghamshire’s anti-social behaviour rate was lower in 2020/21 compared to 2019/20, and is significantly lower than the South East and England in 2020/21.
+The table shows that Buckinghamshire’s anti-social behaviour rate was lower in 2021-22 compared to 2020-21, and is significantly lower than the South East and England.

 It is worth noting that whether a person’s actions can be classed as anti-social behaviour relies heavily on the impact it has on other people as well as the type, frequency and intensity of that behaviour.